Transcend borders. Build understanding. Embrace diversity.

 Since 2012, the program has welcomed 29 music, dance, and theater ensembles from nine nations into our national cultural dialogue, enlarging our world, and sharing diverse, global perspectives directly with communities in the U.S., and via real time virtual interactions, with fans and allies abroad.

-For its fifth edition, Center Stage, will host five contemporary ensembles from Colombia and Perú in the U.S. Musicians and multimedia artists will make independent month-long tours across the country from July-November 2021, promoting global ties and engaging with audiences on stage, off stage, and online.
+For its fifth edition, Center Stage, will host five contemporary ensembles from Colombia and Perú in the U.S. Musicians and multimedia artists will make independent month-long tours across the country from February-May 2022, promoting global ties and engaging with audiences on stage, off stage, and online.
 Each will make their U.S. debut with the program.

 - Chontadelia (Colombia): Steered by a marimba master and former member of ChocQuibTown, Chontadelia melds funk and psychedelic rock, and contemporary issues into the rich world of chonta and other Afro-Colombian styles of the Colombian coast.